 Regardless of the level of pain, tooth sensitivity is not pleasant.
-If the pain is long lasting or severe, you should probably make an appointment to visit with us.
+If the pain is long-lasting or severe, you should probably make an appointment to visit us.
 If the pain is minor and/or very occasional, here are a few basic things you can do to help prevent sensitivity:

-Daily use of a fluoridated mouthwash can decrease sensitivity.
+Daily use of fluoridated mouthwash can decrease sensitivity.

 Avoid Highly Acidic Foods And Drinks

 Highly acidic foods and drinks can contribute to the dissolving of tooth enamel, which in turn can increase can sensitivity.
 Limit such items—including many sports drinks.
 It can also help to rinse your mouth with water after eating or drinking acidic items.

 Teeth grinding and clenching can also lead to enamel wear, which can cause sensitivity (and a host of other problems).
 Visit with one of our doctors if you suspect this is a problem you need help with.

 As always… Our sincere thanks for the trust you place in our practice.
 Here at Dental Partners of Boston, we want to be your greatest information resource for preventing and solving tooth sensitivity issues.

 Here’s a short video you’ll enjoy about this topic.

 We look forward to seeing you during your next visit!